 Reading books and being up to date with the current affairs will help you be smart in taking good decisions.
 It is good to take advice from experts on how to save taxes by these means.
 Money saved is money earned.

 This is an image of how I have invested my money in the stock market.
-I have an unrealized profit of 15% at the moment.
+I have an unrealized profit of around 20% at the moment.
+It was at around 30% before COOVID-19.
 It usually keeps increasing as the shares I have bought performs well.

 Currently, is there a bank that gives 15% interest?
 I don’t think so.
 One thing to keep in mind is to diversify your stocks.
 Buy shares of different companies from different sectors.